Ron is a retired engineer and manager for IBM and other high tech companies. He specialized in both hardware and software design.

 The Wubi Advantage

-The great advantage of Wubi is that the install process is just a normal Windows app, and is much simpler and more user-friendly than what a native installation of a Linux operating system (OS) requires.
+The great advantage of Wubi is that the install process is just a normal Windows app, and it is much simpler and more user-friendly than what a native installation of a Linux operating system (OS) requires.

 For example, the normal installation process for Ubuntu and its derivatives involves downloading an ISO file of the installation disk and burning a disk image to DVD.
 The computer must then be booted from this DVD.
 Alternatively, you can install the ISO on a USB memory stick using a USB installer app, and then boot the computer from USB.
 Once the machine is booted to Lubuntu from the DVD or USB stick, a process to actually install the OS on the disk can be initiated.
 The installation process involves several user-interactive steps, including partitioning the disk (for a dual boot installation), and requires hours to complete.